GfSE/SpecIF-to-Confluence-Importer/README.md

 # SpecIF-to-Confluence-Importer
 A plugin importing SpecIF data to Confluence in the Atlassian Connect Environment.
-A page is created per SpecIF object; the attributes and relations are appended.
+Per SpecIF object a Confluence page is created; the attributes and relations are appended.
-Also there is a integrate network plugin that will represent all relations of an Object as an interactive network.
+An integrated graphing plugin represents all relations of an Object as an interactive network.

 ## Setup